-This unit looks at complex numbers.
-You will learn how they are defined, examine their geometric representation and then move on to looking at the methods for finding the nth roots of complex numbers and the solutions to simple polynominal equations.
+In this free course, An introduction to complex numbers, you will learn how complex numbers are defined, examine their geometric representation and then move on to looking at the methods for finding the nth roots of complex numbers and the solutions to simple polynominal equations.

 After studying this course, you should be able to:

 - be able to perform basic algebraic manipulation with complex numbers;

 - understand the geometric interpretation of complex numbers